uohack/web-basics/README.md

 Whenever you go to a website, you basically download a copy of the site's documents and other assets to your machine and the website is rendered in your browser.

-There are many types of documents that may assist in serving a website (for example, PHP drives WordPress sites) but today we will only be talking about three: **HTML, CSS and JavaScript**.
+There are many types of documents that may assist in serving a website (for example, PHP drives WordPress sites) but today we will only be talking about the three most fundamental document types: **HTML, CSS and JavaScript**.

+*Note: The Associated Press Stylebook recently lowercased internet.*

-*Note: For the record, there is definitely a difference between the internet and the world wide web but for the purposes of this class, I'm going to use them interchangeably.
+*Note: There is definitely a difference between the internet and the world wide web but for the purposes of this class, I'm going to use them interchangeably.
 I know, I'm the worst.
 But it just makes it easier during a one-hour primer on web development.
 If you want more info on the difference, you can find more via [Google](https://www.google.com/search?q=internet+vs+www).*

 # HTML (HyperText Markup Language)